Consensys/ethereum-developer-tools-list/README.md

 * [rocketh](https://github.com/wighawag/rocketh) - A simple lib to test ethereum smart contract that allow to use whatever web3 lib and test runner you choose.
 * [pytest-cobra](https://github.com/cobraframework/pytest-cobra) - PyTest plugin for testing smart contracts for Ethereum blockchain.
 * [Synpress](https://github.com/Synthetixio/synpress) - Web3-enabled e2e testing tool.
 A wrapper around Cypress.io with included MetaMask support which allows you to test dapps with ease.
+* [BuildBear](https://www.buildbear.io/) - BuildBear simplifies the process of creating a custom private testnet sandbox of different blockchain networks such as Ethereum, Polygon, Binance Smart Chain, Avalanche, Fantom, Optimism, and Arbitrum Mainnets.

 ### Security Tools
 * [MythX](https://mythx.io/) - Security verification platform and tools ecosystem for Ethereum developers